wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    https://trailhead.salesforce.com/en/me/wilsonmar</a>

 Each profile includes how many trailhead modules and trails completed, and the points earned.
-It doesn't list certifications exams passed.

-Those who have been designated as a "MVP" by Salesforce also get identified in their profile.
+Skills distribution by category:

 ![sf-trailhead-cat-304x308-24442](https://user-images.githubusercontent.com/300046/43572325-7aa3ef20-95fc-11e8-99cf-391341ff6d8b.jpg)

+Profiles don't list certifications exams passed.

+QUESTION: Those who have been designated as a "MVP" by Salesforce also get identified in their profile?

 <a name="Topics"></a>